KuchtaVR6/nat_coursework/report.md

 ```
 insert plots here
 ```
-The testing points that 29 is an optimal population value for this problem.
-The success rate was at a local peak at 0.66, which means 2 out of 3 runs were successful and finding this optimum, and it only took 149 iterations on average.
-Of course higher populations produce better numbers but have a much higher computational cost.

-Please note that populations size below 4, have never produced a satisfying output, therefore the data and plots start from population 4.

 ### Question b)

 To answer this task I will examine what are the optimal values for the following problem complexities (numbers of dimensions of the solution): 2, 3, 4, 5, 6, 7.

-One adjustment to the previous approach will be tho limit the maximum population size in the search to 60, as this is the range that the optimal values will likely occur.

 Based on a run of PSO algorithm with generous computational power (just like in task a), the best solutions found are: